polyphony-chat/docs/docs/Protocol Specifications/core.md

 # polyproto Specification

+!!! warning

+    The polyproto specification document is in an **alpha** phase.
+Please report any inconsistencies, missing or duplicate information and other mistakes at [github.com/polyphony-chat/docs/issues](https://github.com/polyphony-chat/docs/issues).

 Version of this specification document: **v0.1.0-alpha.1** - Treat this as an unfinished draft.

 Version of the [API documentation](https://apidocs.polyproto.org) applicable for this version